swensmid/labs/content/en/docs/java/spring_introduction.md

 #### {{% param sectionnumber %}}.3.3: Entity Layer

-In the entity layer live the objects representing the database entities and their access classes (repositories).
+Classes in the entity layer represent the database entities and their access classes (repositories).
 The `Order` object is represented by the following class:

 ```java
 @Entity